the-shadow-0/mywc/README.md

 ## Acknowledgements

-Inspired by the traditional UNIX `wc` utility and minimal C teaching examples.
+Inspired by the traditional LINUX `wc` utility and minimal C teaching examples.
 Contributions and improvements are appreciated!

 ---